Chinese culture is a rich tapestry melded with history from over 5,000 years. It’s no wonder the culture intrigues so many.

 13. The Chinese language has many dialects

 Chinese, as we know it, is not a monolithic language.
 It has many dialects and variations, with some being significantly different between one another.
 Subsequently, at times it might be difficult for speakers of divergent dialects to understand each other.

-For example, Mandarin, also known as Putonghua is the most widespread one, but far from the only one.
-Yue (Cantonese), Gan, Min, Wu, Xiang, and Kejia (Hakka) are also spoken by different segments of the Han people.
+Mandarin, also known as Putonghua, is the standard language in China.
+Apart from Mandarin, there are countless dialects being used in different areas in China, such as Yue (Cantonese), Gan, Min, Wu, Xiang, and Kejia (Hakka) are also spoken by different segments of the Han people.

 China has a long history of appreciation for crickets (more than 1,500 years old).
 They were pets in ancient times, and their singing has been historically considered one of nature’s most beautiful songs.

 From August to October, it’s common to see street sellers surrounded by small jars containing male crickets bred for battle.
 The popularity of this sport is so overwhelming, many experts study the habits of each cricket to determine the most powerful warrior.
 Some of them can be sold for over $100.

 That being said, recently cricket fighting is less common in Chinese cities.
 Hopefully this Chinese culture fact won’t be lost in the future!